AreebVohra/story-porgress-bar/README.md

 # story-porgress-bar

-look at this image the third bar has a little jurk need to fix it
+look at this image the third bar has a little jurk need to fix it/n

 ![](./src/assets/problem.gif)